CerebralUnit/immudb4dotnet/README.md

   var client = new CodeNotary.ImmuDb.ImmuClient("localhost"))
 ```

-client implements IDisposable so you can wrap it with useing
+client implements IDisposable so you can wrap it with using

 ```C#
 using (var client = new CodeNotary.ImmuDb.ImmuClient("localhost", 3322))